 The acute, critically ill patient (AKS)

-The research group purposes are to plan, initiate, conduct and disseminate clinical research with emphasis on treatment and care for acute, critically ill and traumatized patients, as well as surgical patients- patients receiving medical and surgical treatment and care.
+The AKS research group aims to plan, to initiate, to conduct and to disseminate clinical research with emphasis on the treatment and care of acute, critically ill and traumatized patients as well as surgical patients- patients receiving medical and surgical treatment and care.

-AKS main objective is to conduct and disseminate research that contribute to quality and safety in healthcare services, to the best of patients, relatives, healthcare personnel and educators.
+The main objectives are to conduct and to disseminate research that contributes to the quality and safety in healthcare services and that is in the best interest of patients, relatives, healthcare personnel and educators.
 AKS aims to:

-- increase the proportion of Østfold University College (OUC) researchers with combined positions between the UC and other relevant institutions (examples are Brita Fosser Olsen, Ann-Chatrin Leonardsen and Thor-David Halstensen, with combined positions in the UC and Østfold Hospital Trust (OHT)
+- Increase the proportion of Høgskolen in Østfold University College (HiØ) researchers with combined positions between the HiØ and other relevant institutions (examples are Brita Fosser Olsen, Ann-Chatrin Leonardsen and Thor-David Halstensen, with combined positions in the HiØ and Østfold Hospital Trust (ØHT)

-- build a strong and visible research profile in line with the UC PhD effort «The digtal society»
+- Build a strong and visible research profile in line with the HiØ PhD initiative, "The Digital Society"

-- strengthen the quality of scientific publications through colleague-based supervision and discussion
+- Strengthen the quality of scientific publications through colleague-based guidance and discussion

-The educational programs in acute care-, anesthesia-, critical care- and surgical care nursing and paramedicine has been ongoing for decades.
-The University college was a pioneer in establishing further education for acute care nurses as well as paramedicine.
-The research group include active researchers and members with professional acknowledgement within their respective academic/clinical areas nationally, both through their research, but also as book-editors (Leonardsen and Gulbrandsen), authors of book-chapters (Nystrøm, Fosser Olsen, Bekkhus, Halstensen, Leonardsen and Gulbrandsen), and as editor of a scientific peer-reviewed journal (InspirA- Journal of Anesthesia and Critical Care Nursing, Leonardsen).
+The educational programs in acute care-, anesthesia-, critical care- and surgical care nursing and paramedicine have been ongoing for decades.
+The Høgskolen in Østfold University College (HiØ) was a pioneer in establishing further education for acute care nurses as well as for paramedicine.
+The research group includes active researchers and members with professional acknowledgement within their respective academic/clinical areas nationally, both through their research, but also as book-editors (Leonardsen and Gulbrandsen), authors of book-chapters (Nystrøm, Fosser Olsen, Bekkhus, Halstensen, Leonardsen and Gulbrandsen), and as editor of a scientific peer-reviewed journal (InspirA- Journal of Anesthesia and Critical Care Nursing, Leonardsen).
 Moreover, group members have participated in national educational and professional development through different learning-networks.
 Members collaborate with national and international research-environments in Sweden, Denmark, the Netherlands and USA.

 The society and healthcare services need specialists with knowledge and understanding about patients that need acute treatment for illness or trauma, and with competence in new medical, technical and digital methods.

-Acute care nurses’ competence include working with acute critically ill patients in emergency departments, emergency medical dispatch communication centers, casualities, ambulances and in humanitary organizations in disaster- or war areas.
+Acute care nurses’ competence includes working with acute critically ill patients in emergency departments, emergency medical dispatch communication centers, casualities, ambulances and in humanitary organizations in disaster- or war areas.

-Nurse anesthetists’ competence include anesthesia in surgery/medical procedures and examinations, in- and prehospital resuscitation, and in acute care teams.
+Nurse anesthetists’ competence includes anesthesia in surgery/medical procedures and examinations, in- and prehospital resuscitation, and in acute care teams.

 Surgical nurses’ competence is related to the advanced and high- tech treatment and interventions provided in different surgical wards.

-Paramedicine competence is related to ambulancepersonnel specialized in advanced, life-saving aid outside hospital.
+Paramedicine competence is related to ambulance personnel that specializes in advanced, life-saving aid outside hospital.

-Results will be presented in workshops and conferences, and presented to colleagues both in the university college and the hospital.
+Results from the projects are typically presented in workshops and conferences, and presented to colleagues both at the HiØ and at the hospital.

 - National Cardio-pumonary resuscitation (CPR) coordinator forum